-Implementation of this proposed expansion will be dependent upon State legislation to create local dedicated transit funding 15 and a renewal of adequate annual State financial assistance to transit.
-In terms of State financial assistance to transit, the State should consider restoring the cut in transit funding from the 2011-13 budget, raising funding back to historic levels, and increasing future funding at the rate of inflation.
-The Wisconsin Transportation Finance and Policy Commission recommended an annual increase in statewide transit funding of \$36.3 million along with recommended revenue sources to support the additional funding (including restoring the cut in transit funding from the 2011-13 budget, raising funding back to historic levels, and creating a transit capital program).
+Implementation of this proposed expansion will be dependent upon State legislation to create local dedicated transit funding15 and a renewal of adequate annual State financial assistance to transit.
+In terms of State financial assistance to transit, the State should consider restoring the cut in transit funding from the 2011-13 State budget, raising funding back to historic levels, and increasing future funding at the rate of inflation.
+The Wisconsin Transportation Finance and Policy Commission recommended an annual increase in statewide transit funding of \$36.3 million along with recommended revenue sources to support the additional funding (including back to historic levels, and creating a transit capital program).
 In the 2015-2017 State budget, the WisDOT Secretary proposed an additional \$60.7 million in statewide transit funding during the biennium, including a new capital program and increases to State transit operating assistance.

-In addition to providing adequate funding, implementation of the significant improvements and expansion of transit would be bolstered through the creation of a regional transit authority (RTA) with the ability to collect dedicated funding, and construct, manage, and operate the proposed transit system.
-A number of the proposed transit services extend across city and county boundaries and a regional agency could assist in the implementation of these proposed services.
-Legislative efforts to create an RTA have not progressed since 2010.
+In addition to providing adequate funding, implementation of the significant improvements and expansion of transit would be bolstered through the creation of a regional transit authority (RTA) with the ability to collect dedicated funding, and construct, manage, and operate the recommended transit system.
+A number of the recommended transit services extend